- Find out whether a flash sale will help or harm your business, the four reasons they fail, and five best practices for a flash sale strategy

 - Determine which products you’ll sell and how deep discounts and elevated volumes will impact your top and bottom lines

-- Target flash sale prospects with behavior-inspired email, relevant PPC ads, or VIP opt-ins to improve results and gauge demand
+- Target prospects with behavior-inspired email, relevant PPC ads, or VIP opt-ins to improve results and gauge demand

 Lastly, consider automating your next flash sale with ecommerce automation tools like Launchpad.
-Not only has Launchpad generated billions of dollars for Shopify Plus businesses during and after the holidays, but it also allows them to focus on growing their businesses rather than manually executing flash sales.
+Not only has Launchpad generated billions of dollars for Shopify Plus businesses during and after the holidays, but it also frees up time for retailers to focus on growing their businesses rather than manually executing them.